MareoRaft/politics/README.md

    make a new small one (say 15 entries) and calculate the correct_output.txt file yourself. then fix the thing above and then run the test

-the prompt says a donor 'in a prior calendar year' which suggests that a donor twice in the SAME year is NOT a repeat donor.
+the prompt says a donor 'in a prior calendar year' which suggests that a donor twice in the SAME year is NOT a repeat donor.....YES we DO have to change the way we detect REPEAT donors

-next thing to do:
-  1. move file to a 'tmp' folder in input, unzip there, rename output file, move to appropriate dir.
-  2. run pandas on that file and see what happens
+If TRANSACTION_DT is an invalid date (e.g., empty, malformed) If ZIP_CODE is an invalid zip code (i.e., empty, fewer than five digits) If the NAME is an invalid name (e.g., empty, malformed) If any lines in the input file contains empty cells in the CMTE_ID or TRANSACTION_AMT fields